wazuh/wazuh-documentation/source/user-manual/registering/agent-enrollment.rst

 ----------------

 Using variables allows us to fully automate the agent registration and configuration.
 To successfully start the agent and register it, it’s necessary to define at least the variable ``WAZUH_MANAGER``.
-In the next example, we show how an Ubuntu Wazuh Agent can be configured, registered, and started in three minimal steps:
+In the next example, we show how an Ubuntu Wazuh agent can be configured, registered, and started with three simple steps:

-1. Add the Wazuh repository:
+1. Add the Wazuh repository.

 .. code-block:: console